mantidproject/mantidimaging/docs/installation.rst

 Installing with Mamba/Conda
 ---------------------------

-Mantid imaging can be installed using the packages_ published to Anaconda Cloud, this can be done with an existing Conda or Mamba distribution if you already have one on your machine.
+Mantid Imaging can be installed using the packages_ published to Anaconda Cloud, this can be done with an existing Conda or Mamba distribution if you already have one on your machine.